This post contains affiliate links. Please see our disclosure policy.

 - Eggs – If you do want to use eggs for some reason, swap out the cornstarch and water mixture for two large eggs.

-How to Make this Egg Free Chocolate Chip Cookie Recipe Step-by-Step:
+How to Make Egg Free Chocolate Chip Cookies:

 Step 3: Bake the Cookies.
-Bake as directed in the recipe card below for the best eggless chocolate chip cookies!
-See my expert baking tips below on how to get your cookies looking like the below right photo after they come out of the oven looking like the below left photo.
+Bake as directed in the recipe card below.
+See my expert tips below on how to get your cookies looking like the below right photo after they come out of the oven.

 - Oven Thermometer – An oven thermometer will tell you if your oven is actually running at the temperature you set it to.
 Your oven may not be accurate.
 Accurate oven temperature is crucial for most bakes, so I leave an oven thermometer in at all times to keep an eye on my oven’s calibration.